Skip to main content

 callback

-Function, will be invoked when the call completes
+If it is a function, will be invoked when the call completes

 PropertyTypeDescription